harshab1/github-demo/git-commands.md

 rm file-name -- delete a file(tracked/untracked) using bash, had to be staged using add command (tracked only, obviously untracked will be gone)

+git restore file-name  -- add the deleted files by bash back to working directory

+git restore --staged file-name -- unsatge the files that are being deleted